jonimaulanayusuf/first-github-projects/README.md

-It just no important projects, only for learning.
+This branch is just no important projects, only for learning.